DevExpress/devextreme-react/README.md

 ### <a name="configuration-components-collection"></a>Collection Options ###
 You can also use configuration components for complex collection options.
-The following example demonstrates how to configure the [columns](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/) option of the dxDataGrid widget:
+The following example demonstrates how to configure the the dxDataGrid widget's [columns](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/) option:

 ```jsx
 import React from 'react';